canonical-web-and-design/tutorials.ubuntu.com/tutorials/snapcraft/snap-a-python-application.md

   - `httpstat.py` corresponding to the main (and only!) source file, containing the code.
 You can execute it directly once it’s made executable.
   - `setup.py`, which is a standard Python installation script file.
 Running setup will build and install the project on the target host.
 The good news is that snapcraft has full support for projects following this best practice for Python.

-You will note that this project has no `requirements.txt`, meaning that there is no non-standard library module used and that needs to be pulled in at build time.
-If that were the case, snapcraft would have handle this for you, pulling the correct dependencies via pip, itself.
+You will note that this project has no `requirements.txt` file, meaning that there are no non-standard library modules used which would need to be pulled in at build time.
+If that were the case, snapcraft would have handled this for you, pulling the correct dependencies via pip, itself.

 Do not hesitate to open the files to get familiar with them.
 Once you are done, you can remove that `httpstat` directory.